Why Beneficiary Disclosure Is Required on Deeds

-When someone holds title to real estate as a trustee, the public record does not automatically reveal who benefits from that arrangement.
+When someone holds title to real estate as a trustee, the public record does not show who benefits.
 This statute closes that gap.
-Any deed conveying Arizona real property to or from a trustee must identify the trust beneficiaries by name and address, or point to a recorded document that does.

 Every deed or conveyance of real property, or an interest in real property, located in this state which is executed after June 22, 1976 in which the grantee is described as a trustee or acts as a trustee shall disclose the names and addresses of the beneficiaries for whom the grantee holds title and shall identify the trust or other agreement under which the grantee is acting.

 A.R.S. § 33-404(A)This applies to both incoming and outgoing deeds.
-If a trustee acquires property, the deed must include beneficiary information.
-If a trustee sells or transfers property, the same disclosure applies to the outgoing deed.
+If a trustee buys property, the deed must include beneficiary details.
+If a trustee sells or transfers property, the same disclosure applies.

 What Happens When Beneficiaries Change

-The obligation does not end at the original recording.
-If the trustee learns of a change in beneficiary after the deed is recorded, they have thirty days to record a notice of the change with the county recorder.
-That notice must include the legal description of the property and an updated list of current beneficiaries.
+The duty does not end at the original recording.
+If the trustee learns of a beneficiary change after the deed is recorded, they must notify the county recorder.
+They have thirty days to file that notice.

-There is one practical exception: if a beneficiary passes away and their interest automatically vests in other beneficiaries already identified in a previous recording, no new filing is required.
+In that case, no new filing is needed.
 But if a new beneficiary enters the picture, the thirty-day clock starts.

 Any conveyance of real property or an interest in real property which does not include the disclosures required by this section with respect to the property so conveyed is voidable by the other party to the conveyance.